🇯🇵 日本語 | 🇺🇸 English

 error: stray '\343' in program

-Cause: Full-width characters (full-width spaces, full-width parentheses) have slipped in.
-They are hard to see — nasty.
+Cause: Full-width characters (full-width spaces or parentheses) have slipped in.
+They're hard to spot by eye, which makes them nasty bugs.

 int x = 10; // ← full-width space between = and 10!